Karrie Karahalios: ACLU suit

 In 2016, the American Civil Liberties Union filed a suit on behalf of Karahalios and several other plaintiffs against Loretta Lynch, in her official capacity as Attorney General of the United States, challenging "the constitutionality of a provision of the Computer Fraud and Abuse Act (“CFAA”), 18 U.S.C. § 1030 et seq., a federal statute that prohibits and chills academics, researchers, and journalists from testing for discrimination on the internet".
 The federal government argued against the suit, but in April 2018, a federal judge ruled that it should be permitted to continue.

 Awards and honors

 Karahalios was one of the recipients of the National Science Foundation CAREER Awards in 2007, of the A. Richard Newton Breakthrough Research Award in 2008, and of the Alfred P. Sloan Fellowships in 2010.
-She was named a University Scholar at the University of Illinois in 2019.
+She was named a University Scholar at the University of Illinois in 2019 and also elected an ACM Distinguished Member.

 She has received Best Paper awards for publications in the Conference on Human Factors in Computing Systems (CHI) in 2008, 2009, 2015, and 2017.